- B.A., Physics with Honors, 1990, Hamilton College, Clinton, New York

 - Adjunct Assistant Professor, Biomedical Sciences, Kent State University, Kent, OH, 2002-2008

-The structural and dynamic basis of RNA signaling in gene regulation of pathogenic bacteria; structure, interactions, dynamics, and function of RNA complexes involved in catalysis; chemical biological methods of labeling RNAs; RNA-Drug interactions, NMR methods development for large macromolecules
+The structural and dynamic basis of RNA signaling in gene regulation of pathogenic bacteria, RNA viruses (HIV, HBV) and long non-protein coding RNA; structure, interactions, dynamics, and function of RNA complexes involved in catalysis; enzymatic and chemical methods of labeling RNAs; RNA-Drug interactions, NMR methods development for large macromolecules; use of complementary methods for RNA structure determination (SAXS, WAXS).

 American Chemical Society; American Association for the Advancement of Science; National Organization for the Professional Advancement of Black Chemists and Chemical Engineers; RNA Society